aautere/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod03/LAB_AK_03.md

 > **Results**: After completing this exercise, you will have configured custom app settings by using a Web.config file and the Azure Portal.

+1. Think what might happen if you updated the appsetting.json file to 6 and published the solution to the web app.

 ## Exercise 4: Deploy a Console Application to an Azure Function App

 #### Task 1: Create Azure Function Project in Visual Studio